cjohn-afk/twitter-dl/README.md

 Currently the configuration options are limited to the name/location of the database file (database_file), and setting the Twitter API bearer token (bearer_token) which is required for this tool to work (token can be requested through dev.twitter.com).
 These configuration variables are stored in config.py.

 ## Known Issues
+- Only tested on Linux.
+This is by design and I have no plans right now to ensure it is cross-compatible with Windows and macOS.

 - User downloads happen synchronously.
 The process of downloading user media should happen in a multi-threaded manner in which each user's media is downloaded at one time to maximize the potential speed of completion.
 Currently the tool only downloads one user's media at a time which substantially increases the time to completion if there is a large amount of media to download.